 Plant-based milk contains less saturated fats, no hormones, and no antibiotics.

-Dairy milk is not as environmentally friendly as plant-based milk.
+Dairy milk is not as environmentally friendly as vegan milk.
 Besides the excessive land use needed to farm them, cows produce greenhouse gases such as methane, nitrous oxide, and carbon dioxide.

 One liter of cow’s milk requires 1,050 liters of water, while one liter of soy milk needs only 297 liters!
 Evidently, vegan milk is the kinder choice for our animals, our bodies, and our planet.